Fast model-based clustering of partial records: Discussion

 \section{Discussion}

-In this paper, we consider model-based clustering of partially recorded or otherwise incomplete data using only and all the observed values through use of an observed data model.
-A corresponding AECM algorithm for clustering of partially recorded data is developed and implemented in the {\tt R} package {\sc MixtClust}.
-When fitting finite mixtures of $t$ distributions to incomplete data for the purpose of clustering, integrating over the missing components has several benefits compared to complete case analysis or including the missing components in an EM algorithm: fewer computations are required in each EM iteration and the approach offers greater resistance to severe violations of a MAR assumption.
-Based on the simulation experiments of Section~\ref{sec:sim}, we conclude that our approach is efficient and robust compared to the corresponding complete case analysis and full EM based on finite mixture modeling with multivariate $t$ distributions.
-We also use our methodology to characterize the GRBs in the BATSE 4Br catalog and arrived at six sub-types with distinct and interpretable astrophysical properties.
+In this paper, we consider model-based clustering of partially recorded or otherwise incomplete data using all and only the observed values through the use of an observed data model.
+A corresponding approximate AECM algorithm for clustering of partially recorded data is developed and implemented in the {\tt R} package {\sc MixtClust}.
+When fitting finite mixtures of $t$ distributions to incomplete data for the purpose of clustering, integrating over the missing components has several benefits compared to complete case analysis or including the missing components in an EM algorithm: fewer computations are required in each EM iteration and the approach in our experiments appears to offer somewhat greater resistance to severe violations of the MCAR assumption.
+Based on the simulation experiments of Section~\ref{sec:sim}, we conclude that our approach is efficient and robust when compared to the corresponding complete case analysis and full EM based on finite mixture modeling with multivariate $t$ distributions.
+We also use our methodology to characterize GRBs in the BATSE 4Br catalog into seven sub-types with distinct and interpretable astrophysical properties.